Cuticle Nail Clippers: Your Guide to 5 Types

 The jaw size and blade shape are critical features that dictate a clipper’s precision and suitability for different tasks.

-• Half Jaw Cuticle Nippers: Featuring a narrower cutting edge, half jaw nippers are perfect for delicate and intricate tasks.
+• Half Jaw Cuticle Nippers: Featuring a narrower jaw, half jaw nippers are perfect for delicate and intricate tasks.
 Their shorter blades allow for exceptional accuracy, making them the go-to choice for precision work, such as tackling small hangnails or meticulously shaping the cuticle line.
 Many users find a 5mm blade size to be a versatile option for detailed work.

 • Quarter Jaw Cuticle Nippers: Offering the smallest blade size, quarter jaw nippers provide the utmost precision, allowing users to reach even the tightest corners and remove the tiniest bits of dead skin with extreme control.
 These are especially useful for highly detailed manicures or for those with very small nail beds.